 This approach is used to determine the proper behavior of the decision module.
-As long as the system remains inside the ellipsoid, any unverified, complex controller can be used.
-If the state approaches the boundary of the ellipsoid, control can be switched to the safety controller which will drive the system towards the equilibrium point where $x^T P x = 0$ .
+As long as the system remains inside the ellipsoid, any unverified, complex/smart controller can be used.
+If the state approaches the boundary of the ellipsoid, control can be switched to the safety controller that will drive the system towards the equilibrium point where $x^T P x = 0$ .
 Care must be taken to ensure control is switched to the safety controller before the state leaves the ellipsoid.
 If the decision module simply checks the Lyapunov potential of the current state, then, once the state is outside of the ellipsoid, the system is not guaranteed to be recoverable without violating the operational constraints.
-Thus, a smaller region must be used to define the region where the complex controller is allowed to actuate the system.
-In the figure, the distance d defines this extra buffer, which can be determined offline by computing the maximum gradient for any control command inside the ellipsoid, multiplied by the period of the decision logic.
+Thus, a smaller subset of the state space must be used to define the states where the complex controller is allowed to actuate the system.
+In Figure 2, the distance d defines this extra buffer that can be determined offline by computing the maximum gradient for any control command inside the ellipsoid, multiplied by the period of the decision logic.
+As long as d is no smaller than the maximum distance traveled in the state-space over the time of one full control period, then d is large enough to ensure switching to the safety controller can recover the system.

 For safety it is sufficient to consider only a single switch to the safety controller and never switching back.
 If switching back is desired, this should not be done arbitrarily as the composed switched system might be unstable.
-Specifically, the safety controller should be used at least until a state within the complex controller region (as shown in Figure 2) is reentered, before switching back to the complex controller.
+Specifically, the safety controller should be used at least until a state within the complex/smart controller region (as shown in Figure 2) is reentered, before switching back to the complex/smart controller.

-B. Verified Design using Reachability
+2.2.
+Verified Design using Reachability

-An alternative method for verified Simplex design is based on reachability analysis of hybrid systems [8], which has been used, for example, to create a Simplex system to prevent off-road vehicle rollover [9].
+An alternative method for verified Simplex design is based on reachability analysis of hybrid systems [Bak 2013b], which has been used, for example, to create a Simplex system to prevent off-road vehicle rollover [Bak et al. 2010].
 In this approach, the dynamics are defined using a hybrid automaton, which is a formal model for a system with both continuous and discrete behaviors.
-Mathematically, a hybrid automaton is a tuple, $H = (\mathcal{X}, L, X_0, I, F, T)$ [10], where:
+Mathematically, a hybrid automaton [Alur et al. 1995] is a tuple, $H = (\mathcal{X}, L, X_0, I, F, T)$ , where:

-- X is the set of continuous states.
-For a system with n real-valued dimensions, the continuous state is Rn. - L is the set of discrete states (locations).
-The state of a hybrid automaton is an element of $X = L \times \mathcal{X}$ . - $X_0$ is a set of initial states, which is a subset of X. - I is a set of invariants that defines the continuous states possible for each location.
-It is a function $L \to 2^{\mathcal{X}}$ . - F is a set of flows that defines the differential equations in each location.
-It is a function X → 2Rn. - T is a set of discrete transitions that defines switching between discrete locations.
+- $\mathcal{X}$ is the set of continuous states.
+For a system with n real-valued dimensions, the continuous state is $\mathbb{R}^n$ . - L is the set of discrete states (locations).
+The state of a hybrid automaton is an element of $X = L \times \mathcal{X}$ . - $X_0$ is a set of initial states, which is a subset of X. - I is a set of invariants that defines the continuous states that are possible for each location.
+It is a function $L \to 2^{\mathcal{X}}$ . - F is a set of flows, each of which defines the differential equations in each location.
+It is a function $X \to 2^{\mathbb{R}^n}$ . - T is a set of discrete transitions, each of which defines switching between discrete locations.
 A transition is composed of a guard condition for when the transition is enabled, and a reset map that can reassign the continuous states from the predecessor mode to the successor mode.
 In general, it is a relation $T \subseteq X \times X$ .